 To ensure an efficient and quick eviction process it is important to hire an attorney who is experienced with the process and will enforce your rights.

 In Suffolk County, evictions are summary proceedings.
 A summary proceeding can be a relatively quick process, however they are as legally complex as any other form of litigation.
 In the five western towns (Huntington, Babylon, Smithtown, Islip & Brookhaven), eviction proceedings are heard by the District Court.
-In the eastern towns they are heard in Town or Village Courts.
+In the eastern towns they are heard in Justice Courts.

 There are two distinct ways a landlord may evict a tenant in New York: nonpayment and holdover.
 It is important to use the precise method, as the Court will dismiss the case if the action filed is inappropriate.